mitchlloyd/ember-islands/README.md

 ## Usage

-Add a placeholder for an Ember Component inside your HTML.
+Add a placeholder for an Ember Component inside your server-rendered HTML.

 ```html
 <div data-component='my-component' data-attrs='{"title": "Component Title"}'>